EmersonComar/campo-minado/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT.
+Este projeto está licenciado sob a licença GPLv3.